 We will start by describing a method that can, under several assumptions, efficiently solve the noiseless joint sparsity problem.
 MUSIC can be viewed as an extension of this method for the noisy case.

 Let \(S\) denote the (unknown) support of \(X\).
-We will denote by \(X_S\) the matrix obtained by keeping only the rows in \(S\), and by \(A_S\) the matrix obtained by keeping only the columns in \(S\).
+We will denote by \(X_S\) the sub-matrix of \(X\) obtained by keeping only the rows in \(S\), and by \(A_S\) the sub-matrix of \(A\) obtained by keeping only the columns in \(S\).
 Note that with this notation, we have \[ Y = AX = A_S X_S. \]

-MUSIC is based one two assumptions:
+MUSIC is based on two assumptions:

-1. \(\text{rank} \left(X \right) = \left| S \right|\) (or equivalently, \(\text{rank} \left(X_S \right) = \left| S \right|\), as the two matrices obviously have the same row space).
+\(\text{rank} \left(X \right) = \left| S \right|\) (or equivalently, \(\text{rank} \left(X_S \right) = \left| S \right|\), as the two matrices obviously have the same row space).

-2. \(a_i \in \text{Range} \left(A_S \right)\) if and only if \(i \in S\).
+\(a_i \in \text{Range} \left(A_S \right)\) if and only if \(i \in S\).

 Our goal is to find \(S\) from \(Y\).

 Assumption 1 implies that \[ \text{Range}(Y) = \text{Range}(A_S X_S) = \text{Range}(A_S), \] so we can get \(\text{Range}(A_S)\) from \(Y\).
 Assumption 2 means that once we have \(\text{Range}(A_s)\), we can reconstruct \(S\) simply by checking which atoms are in it.
-The implied algorithm is simple:
+The implied algorithm is simple: given the observation \(Y\) and the dictionary \(A\), set \(S\) as: \[ S = \left\{ i \mid a_i \in \text{Range}(Y) \right\}. \]

 Although correct and efficient, this is a terrible algorithm.
 Calculating the range of a matrix is numerically unstable, and even the slightest perturbation (e.g. a roundoff error) can change it drastically.
 But before we continue to the more noise-robust MUSIC, let’s discuss the implications of our two assumptions.

 Assumption 2 means that to build an atom from a linear combination of other atoms, you need more than \(\left| S \right|\) atoms.
 This is related to something called the spark of \(A\).
 We won’t get into it here, but conditions on the dictionary spark are elementary in basically every sparse decomposition method.
 For certain dictionaries, it can be shown that assumption 2 holds for any \(S\) of size less than \(n\).
-Specifically, this holds for the dictionary in DOA estimation 1.
+Specifically, it holds for the dictionary in DOA estimation 1.

-Assumption 2 is more restrictive.
+Assumption 1 is more restrictive.
 It means that no row of \(X_S\) is a linear combination of the other rows.
 A necessary (but not sufficient) condition is \(\left| S \right| \leq p\).

 In the DOA estimation, each rows of \(X_S\) contains the samples of a different source.
 If the sources are uncorrelated (e.g. different speakers) and \(\left| S \right| \leq p\), it is very unlikely that one is a linear combination of the others.
 If the sources are correlated, this doesn’t hold, and MUSIC can not be applied.
 This happens, for example, when one source is an echo of another, due to multi-path propagation.